Tag: Publishing

 Addressing the Fear of Traditional Publishing – Guest Post by K. Orme

 For a while now, I’ve noticed that a lot of authors in the indie community seem to be afraid of traditional publishing for one reason or another.
-While I fully believe that that traditional publishing path is not for everyone (I don’t think it’s for me, as a general rule), I do believe that we should think clearly about both publishing routes and choose one because it’s truly the best fit rather than because we’re afraid of the other!
+While I fully believe that the traditional publishing path is not for everyone (I don’t think it’s for me, as a general rule), I do believe that we should think clearly about both publishing routes and choose one because it’s truly the best fit rather than because we’re afraid of the other!
 Today, I have K. Orme on the blog to dispel some of the fears that tend to crop up around traditional publishing, to further the informed choice between traditional, independent, or hybrid publishing.
 I hope you enjoy and find her article informative!

 I have spent the last seventeen years learning my writing craft and studying publishing trends, deciding which publishing method is right for which of my books.
 Publishing has come a long way since then.
 It’s come a long way since I studied publishing in college, which was a course I took for my degree.
 (Officially, I have a BA in History and a Minor in Creative Writing, though I have enough credits to count for a second BA in English/Creative Writing, though it is unofficial.)
 And that’s only my college education.
 This doesn’t account for the multiple classes outside of college I’ve taken hosted by conferences and online colleges leading up to this point.